 Educational Heretics Press (2016), 212 pp.

-Emma Forde is an unschooling parent and loves spending time with her two daughters ages 9 years and 5 years and husband John Forde in the South West of England.
+Emma Forde is an unschooling parent and loves spending time with her two children and husband John Forde in the South West of England.
 Before having children Emma gained her Doctorate in Clinical Psychology at Plymouth University, UK and went on to work as a Clinical Psychologist with Children and Families.